 By adding two more courses, students can complete a GIS Certificate of Completion.
 Refer to Geographic Information Systems Technician for complete details on the certificate of completion.

 Engineering technicians do the hands-on work related to engineering and/or construction.
 Incoming or potential students should have an interest in mathematics, computers, technology and construction.

 Students who complete the program requirements earn an Associate in Applied Science degree.

 Enrollees should be able to perform laboratory exercises inside or outside during the school year and be able to lift light equipment and material loads.

 As indicated in the curriculum, MATH 107 (Pre-Calculus) is taken the first semester of freshman year.
 Students not prepared to start MATH 107 may require additional courses and/or time to complete the degree.

-The Engineering Technology program prepares graduates for immediate employment as engineering technicians in a high demand employment sector.
-Graduates may work as drafters, estimators, surveying assistants, inspectors or material testers.
-Potential employers include federal, state, county or local governments, engineering firms, testing firms, utilities, mining and power companies, and construction firms.
+The Engineering Technology program prepares graduates for immediate employment as surveying technicians, engineering technicians, CAD technicians, and materials testing technicians in a high demand employment sector.
+Potential employers include federal, state, county, or local governments; surveying firms; engineering firms; testing firms; utilities; mining and power companies; and construction firms.